amenzhinsky/go-gpsd/README.md

 It provides interface similar to the official C, C++ and Python libraries.

-Tested with GPSD 3.16, proto version 3.11.
+Tested with GPSD 3.16, proto version 3.11 and GPSD 3.22, proto version 3.14

 ## Usage